11BelowStudio/HECC-IT/Technical Documentation/recap of the literature review.md

         * You need to faff around with the command line to convert between the two, and is only a one-way conversion on Windows.

+Several other features were identified as being desirable (such as having the games produced by the tool be in .html format, incorporating a 'history' of visited nodes allowing a 'back' button to work, and some variety of internal 'state' to turn the hypertext into more of a 'game'), however, as most of these concerned the outputs in particular, these were all secondary in terms of the overarching design of the tool.